Killing the Cinema Industry

 I wrote to Cineworld about the above incident, who ignored my letter.
 It may not be their fault how patrons behave but they can try and do something about it - staff in the screens is a big start.
 Cineworld began showing a silly advert where a frog sings about all his pet hates in the cinema - a nice way of asking people to behave differently.
 And Orange also have their trailer about 'don't let a mobile spoil your movie'.

-I think that mobiles have been rare as a movie spoiler, though even having them on is like a little torch which distracts others.
+Even having mobiles on is like a little torch which distracts others.
 I was shocked in Romania where people freely made and received calls in the cinema.
 British culture does reinforce that mobile use in cinemas is not allowed, but patrons find other ways to annoy.

 I nearly exclusively go to art and independent cinemas, and yet I have suffered as many aggravation there as in the multiplexes.
 And it's not hoards of teens either.